Gene Glick and Marilyn Koffman marry and form Indianapolis Homes Inc., a builder of single-family homes.

 After nearly 12 years of planning and construction, the Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick officially opens as a completed project.

-Glick Philanthropies was established to bring together Glick’s various philanthropic efforts including: affordable housing, corporate social responsibility, community leadership and grantmaking.
+Glick Philanthropies was established to bring together Glick’s various philanthropic efforts including: affordable housing, community leadership and grantmaking.

 Creation of the Far Eastside Success Initiative – a long-term, comprehensive community investment strategy on the Far Eastside of Indianapolis, led by Glick Philanthropies.